agoddard/dockulator/README.md

 * Datastore: [MongoDB](http://mongodb.org) -- Stores data
 * Poller: Go -- Looks for empty calculations and passes them off to Docker
 * Containerization: [Docker](http://docker.io) -- Does calculation

-## Use Case

-1. Bianca goes to dockulator.com
-1. She sees a form to do a calculation
-2. She types a calculation into the form
-3. She submits the form
-  1. The form goes to the webserver
-  2. The webserver parses the input
-  3. If valid, the input is sent to mongodb
-4. Bianca's browser is constantly polling (or getting push data from a websocket) for new calculations
-5. Eventually she sees her calculation complete

-## WebServer API

-    GET  /                 -- Home page
-    GET  /calculations     -- Calculation list view
-    GET  /calculations/:id -- Calculation detail view
-    POST /calculations     -- Creates a new calculation in MongoDB

 ## Calculation Model